carbon-language/carbon-lang/llvm/docs/Vectorizers.rst

 In this example the ``sum`` variable is used by consecutive iterations of the loop.
-Normally, this would prevent vectorization, but the vectorizer can detect that ‘sum’ is a reduction variable.
-The variable ‘sum’ becomes a vector of integers, and at the end of the loop the elements of the array are added together to create the correct result.
+Normally, this would prevent vectorization, but the vectorizer can detect that 'sum' is a reduction variable.
+The variable 'sum' becomes a vector of integers, and at the end of the loop the elements of the array are added together to create the correct result.
 We support a number of different reduction operations, such as addition, multiplication, XOR, AND and OR.